Naan Sivanagiren: Production

 The film marked the first Tamil venture for the producers, director, and lead actors.
-Major portions of the film was shot in 2010.
+Major portions of the film were shot in 2010.

 Soundtrack

-The soundtrack had four songs composed by K. S. Manoj and written by Na.
-Muthukumar, Nishanth and K. S. Gnanasekar.
+The soundtrack has four songs composed by K. S. Manoj and written by Na.
+Muthukumar, Nishanth and V. K. Gnanasekar.
 The audio of the film was released by director M. Rajesh and was received by Rama Narayanan at a special event held in May 2011.
 At the same event, the film's trailer was released by director Suseenthiran, and was received by director Sasi, in the presence of chief guests, director S. P. Muthuraman, producer 'Sathyajothi' Thyagarajan and choreographer Kala.